zacharydenton/noisehack/posts/2017-03-18-build-music-visualizer-web-audio-api.md

 <p><canvas id="fragment"></canvas></p>
 <p><button class="play-btn">Saw Sweep</button><button class="song-btn">Play Song</button></p>

 As you can see, fullscreen fragment shaders are quite powerful.
-For more ideas, spend some time exploring [Shadertoy](https://www.shadertoy.com/).
-[The Book of Shaders](https://thebookofshaders.com/) is another excellent resource.
+For more ideas, spend some time exploring [Shadertoy](https://www.shadertoy.com/) and [The Book of Shaders](https://thebookofshaders.com/).
+Making a shader react to audio is a great way to breathe more life into it, and as we've seen, the Web Audio API makes it easy to do.
+If you end up making a cool music visualization, share it in the comments!

 <script src="/js/build-music-visualizer-web-audio-api.js"></script>